 This is a great pedal to add to your arsenal along with some of the others on this list if you really want to make your time easier on stage.

 This is another excellent pedal from the affordable Joyo line of pedals.
-The Joyo JF-08 Digital Delay offers that delay sound that you love and that any electric guitarist needs to have on their pedalboard.
+The Joyo JF-08 Digital Delay offers that delayed sound that you love and that any electric guitarist needs to have on their pedalboard.

 The pedal offers plenty of control over the repeats and the overall sound with its Time, Repeat, and Level knobs.
 The tone is very warm compared to other delay pedals of its kind and also features a very natural decay.